Operation Blue Star: Prelude

-[the] 1984 Operation Bluestar became necessary because of the vast disinformation against Sant Bhindranwale by the KGB, and repeated inside Parliament by the Congress Party of India.

-In addition to Soviet influence, India was also aware of actual Pakistani influence and armament operations among the Sikh militants.
-According to anthropologist Cynthia Keppley Mahmood, Kashmiri fighters were present in the Golden Temple complex in 1984; both the Punjab and Kashmir insurgencies shared links with the Pakistan secret service whose aegis provided arms and training.
+India was also aware of Pakistani influence and armament operations among the Sikh militants.
+According to anthropologist Cynthia Keppley Mahmood, Kashmiri fighters were present in the Golden Temple complex in 1984; both the Punjab and Kashmir insurgencies shared links with the Pakistan Inter-Services Intelligence whose aegis provided arms and training.

 Guru Nanak Niwas

 Following the 1978 clashes, Bhindranwale's followers had begun keeping firearms and fortified the gurdwara that served as the headquarters of the Damdami Taksal religious center.

 In July 1982, Harchand Singh Longowal invited Bhindranwale to take up residence in the Golden Temple complex.
 He called Bhindranwale "our stave to beat the government" for the Dharam Yudh Morcha.
 On 19 July 1982, Bhindranwale and approximately 200 armed militants resided in the Guru Nanak Niwas, a guest house for pilgrims, within the precincts of the Golden Temple complex.
 Bhindranwale had effectively made the complex his headquarters.
 From there he met and was interviewed by international television crews.

 For some months the Akali, Babbar, and Bhindranwale factions lived on the eastern end of the complex, close to the serais next to the offices of the SGPC, whose president Gurbachan Singh Tohra was charged with maintaining peace and minimizing the friction between the factions.